RITSPARSA/ISTS16-ECommerceBackend/README.md

 # API

 ## POST /login
-Login with a users credentials
+Login with a users credentials, send token with credentials, will be attached to the account if successfully logged in

 ### Parameters
 ```
 {
     username: [string],
     password: [string],
+    token: [string],
 }
 ```